European-XFEL/Karabo/doc/concepts/general_concepts.rst

 .. note::

-   Alarm condition defintions need to always be closed of by stating if the alarm needs acknowledging on the alarm service to disappear.
+   Alarm condition definitions need to always be closed of by stating if the alarm needs acknowledging on the alarm service to disappear.

 Units